 For those that may want to learn or improve their code skills I’ve listed below some resources that I use for my code training efforts.
 One thing that may be of particular interest to others are my files of randomized English words.

 I like to practice my copying skills using random words and sometimes code groups.
 One of my issues has been that sometimes the “random” words offered by the training programs don’t seem to me to be all that random.
 So my addition to the Morse training effort was to develop some programs written in PERL that I think better randomize words and ensure that there were no repeated words within a file.
 So, in the links below you will also find zip files of my random word files.
 For common English language words I have 999 files with each file consisting of 200 randomized words, all derived from a source file that consists of over 3000 common English words.
 Also, because letters such as B, J, Q, and Z appear far less frequently in English language prose than do other characters, I’m working on creating some randomized word files that include those letters with increased frequency.
-I hope to have those available by the end of 2018.

 Here are some links that may be useful to you: